Introduction to How To cut Sunflowers

 These iconic blooms, available in both single stem and branching varieties such as Procut Plum, Procut Orange, and Procut White Nite, offer versatility in floral arrangements.
 To maximize their vase life, it's essential to cut sunflowers early in the morning when their stems are filled with water and their heads are fully open.

 Placing them in lukewarm water with flower preservative or a sugar solution helps nourish the flowers, ensuring they stay vibrant longer.
-Sunflowers not only add a touch of natural beauty but also attract pollinators and other wildlife when planted in gardens or raised beds, making them a favorite among those who love sunflowers.
+Not only do sunflowers add a touch of natural beauty, but they also attract pollinators and other wildlife with their sunflower pollen when planted in gardens or raised beds.
+If you’re looking to enhance your garden, learn how to grow sunflowers and enjoy their beauty all summer long!

 Importance of Proper Cutting Techniques and How To Cut Sunflowers